 Throughout my secular career I have worked with brash business people.
 Perhaps we crave to be independent.
 Maybe we think power and money will actually save us.
 Until we get retrenched.
 Until our business goes bankrupt.
 Now we look at ourselves in the mirror.
 Who do we see?
 Someone who is like a secular business man or woman?
 Someone simply walking around with a Bible in our hands?
 Somebody living on random Bible verses delivered by social media?
 Or, have we listened to God speaking every day so that we can have the confidence to change course with God when He asks us to?

 The bottom line is not whether you believe in Jesus.
-It is whether you trust His leading.
+It is whether you trust Him enough to lead you in your career change.
 This means engaging God through your spirit.
 His sheep hear His voice.
 It is about working with God in small ways every day until you can trust Him to lead you at your breaking points.
 Today if you hear His voice, do not harden your heart.
 If you aren’t sure whether a message is from God, ask Him “God, is this message from you?”